Cross-Document Cross-Lingual NLI via RST-Enhanced Graph Fusion and Interpretability Prediction: Conclusion

 \section{Conclusion}

 This work systematically investigates CDCL-NLI, addressing key challenges in cross-document reasoning and multilingual understanding.
 We introduce a novel CDCL-NLI dataset spanning 26 languages and comprising 25,410 meticulously annotated instances.
 And we propose an RST-enhanced graph fusion mechanism with explanation prediction.
 Through extensive experiments and analyses, we demonstrate that our method effectively captures both structural and semantic information across documents and languages.
 Specifically, the RST-enhanced graph fusion mechanism and explanation prediction component not only improve model interpretability but also enhance performance, as validated by our ablation studies.
-Our empirical findings provide several key insights: 1) integrating rhetorical structure significantly improves the graph model’s ability to capture document-level discourse information; 2) reasoning cross-document is necessary and our method has strong cross-lingual reasoning capability; and 3) the EDU-level attribution method has a beneficial effect on classification and could generate explanations aligned with human reasoning.